 If you have health issues then be sure to follow the advice of your earthly physician as you pray to your Great Physician.
-Due to medical needs or special issues, you many need to modify the fast.
-Keep the core of the fast and make the slight adjustment.
+Due to medical needs or special issues, you may need to modify the fast.
+Keep the core of the fast and make a slight adjustment.
 This is the same for pregnant or nursing mothers and for athletes who expend a lot of energy.

-Get support and encouragement – we provides lots of help, tips, encouragement and support to anyone who wants it through our websites, emails, and Facebook groups.
-Click on the the Join the Fast link to receive daily emails.
+Get support and encouragement – we provide lots of help, tips, encouragement, and support to anyone who wants it through our websites, emails, and Facebook groups.
+Click on the Join the Fast link to receive daily emails.
 Or join our Facebook Group.
 Also, keep visiting our sites as we update and add helpful information and tips almost every day.